brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

 In this second fragment, name lookup for `m_author` fails in both function bodies.
 We can't do that.
-We We have to teach the fragment how to find the name, which requires writing this (note the added `requires` statement):
+We have to teach the fragment how to find the name, which requires writing this (note the added `requires` statement):

 ::: std
 ```cpp